santec-corporation/Python-FTDI/README.md

    print(result)

    ```
-   ❗ If the query() method is not functional, you can instead use the write() method followed by calling the read() method, as shown below,
+   ❗If the query() method is not functional, you can instead use the write() method followed by calling the read() method, as shown below,
    ```python
    device.write('YOUR_COMMAND')      # Refer to the instrument manual for commands result = device.read()